Defect tolerance: fundamental limits and examples

 \subsection{Numerical upper and lower bounds}

 Since the optimization presented in \Cref{thm::asymResult} is difficult to evaluate exactly, instead, we give an approximation for the boundary by establishing computable almost tight upper and lower bounds for when $q = 2$.
 The details can be found in Appendix~\ref{sec::numerical} and a comparison is presented on \Cref{fig::maxProbConverse}.
 As can be seen, the gap between the bounds is on the order of $10^{-3}$ and virtually indistinguishable on the plot.
 The best known achievable point in $\matr_\infty$ for selected fixed values of $\EE[S]$ are given in~\Cref{fig:achNumbers}.
-These points are found by searching and using weights from the converse bound method in \Cref{sec::numerical}
+These points are found by searching and using weights from the converse bound method presented in \Cref{sec::numerical}.

-We observed the following effects about designs near the boundary of $\matr_\infty$ while experimenting with~\Cref{thm::asymResult}: \begin{itemize} \item 4 or 5 subset sizes make up most of the design \item Odd number subset sizes are more common \item The subset sizes which make up most of the design are consecutive, possibly skipping even subset sizes \end{itemize}
+We observed the following effects about designs near the boundary of $\matr_\infty$ while experimenting with~\Cref{thm::asymResult}: \begin{itemize} \item The design has 4 or 5 distinct subset sizes \item Odd number subset sizes are more common \item The subset sizes which make up most of the design are consecutive, possibly skipping even subset sizes \end{itemize}